Step 1: Get your bookkeeping in order

 Doing everything yourself can be a great way to save money, but we strongly advise that you have an experienced CPA or tax professional take a look at your books.
 They can make sure you’re set up properly, that you’re taking advantage of the right year end tax moves, and that your business is in good shape for tax season.

-With a premium Bench subscription, you get access to unlimited, on demand consultations with our in-house tax professionals.
+With a premium Bench subscription, you get access to unlimited, on demand consultations with our tax professionals.
 This means you can have as many calls for your peace of mind at no extra cost.

 How Bench can help

 Filing taxes may be the finish line, but bookkeeping is the marathon that gets you there.
 With Bench, you have a team of experts running that distance for you.